sherryrich/gymbag/README.md

 * As a website user I want to be able to checkout securely [#37](https://github.com/sherryrich/gymbag/issues/37)
 * As a website user I want to be able to view comments on all news / blog posts [#23](https://github.com/sherryrich/gymbag/issues/23)
 * As a website user I want to be able to view next page(s) on news / blog posts [#21](https://github.com/sherryrich/gymbag/issues/21)
-* As a website user I want to be able to view comments on all news / blog posts [#22](https://github.com/sherryrich/gymbag/issues/22)
+* As a website user I want to be able to view likes on each news / blog posts [#22](https://github.com/sherryrich/gymbag/issues/22)
 * As a website user I want to be able to leave comments on all news / blog posts [#36](https://github.com/sherryrich/gymbag/issues/36)
 * As a website user I want to be able to Like & unlike on all news / blog posts [#27](https://github.com/sherryrich/gymbag/issues/27)
 * As a website user I want to be able to view all products [#10](https://github.com/sherryrich/gymbag/issues/10)